bbcawodu/nav-online-backend/documentation/user_stories/presence_health/smart_help_desk_user_stories.md

                     period.
 The data is used as the denominator for the clickthrough rate, eg. total browsing sessions started by the patient assist tool.

-            - HTTP REST Endpoint: Browsing Intent Snapshot - Presence Health (IN DEVELOPMENT)
+            - HTTP REST Endpoint: Browsing Intent Snapshot - Presence Health (IN TEST)
                 - [Browsing Intent Snapshot HTTP REST Endpoint README](../../backend_server_api_documentation/presence_health/HTTP_server_API/presence_browsing_intent_snapshot_HTTP_REST_endpoint_README.md)
                 - This HTTP endpoint provides the API to read/query from the Browsing Intent Snapshot Table for Presence Health
                     - The Smart Help Desk application makes a request to this endpoint with parameters for the desired time